girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

   `github.com/<your_github_username>/code-with-girlscript-bangalore`

 - **Clone the repository**: Clone the repository by copying the clone link (find it against the name of the repository on the right).
-Or using the below CLI command -
+Or using the below CLI command

   `git clone https://github.com/<your-username>/code-with-girlscript-bangalore`

-- **Move to the directory**: Move to the directory by using the below CLI command

-  `cd code-with-girlscript-bangalore`

 - **Create a new branch**: Follow proper naming convention before creating your own branch.
 The example of the naming is as follows